-I think it is incredibly important to support student’s growth in self-advocacy skills.
-When I came across Monkey Talk I was thrilled.
+We think it is incredibly important to support student’s growth in self-advocacy skills.
+When we came across Monkey Talk we were thrilled.
 It’s fun for students as they work to identify causes of communication breakdown, strategies to address the breakdowns and, if that wasn’t enough, it also provides practice on multiple meaning words and idioms!
 Good by itself or great to add to your self-advocacy game choices.
 Learning self-advocacy skills can be fun!
-Karen Anderson, PhD, Director

 Students move around the board.
 When they land on green, they turn over a communication challenge.
 They then identify if the challenge is caused by a speaker, listener or environmental factor.